BuchholzNick/VBA-Docs/api/Word.Font.md

 Selection.Font.Bold = True
 ```

-The following example formats the first paragraph in the active document as 24point Arial and italic.
+The following example formats the first paragraph in the active document as 24point Arial and bold.